DoctorLogicProduct/dltest/_pages/products/growth-accelerators/managed-chat.md

   component_css: feature
   class: managed-chat__feature--1
   headline: "Connect With More Patients"
   text: "With Managed Chat, you will have access to conversations our team had with your website visitors.
-We’ll only send conversations with qualified leads to your practice."
+We’ll send every conversation to your practice and you only pay for qualified leads."
   img: /img/products/growth-accelerators/patient-connect.jpg
   alt: Connect With Patients
   img_alignment: Right